Surabhi Santosh: Career

 Surabhi made her acting debut in veteran filmmaker S. Narayan's action drama film, Dushtaa (2011) opposite Pankaj.
 She then appeared in Jataayu, another Kannada film in 2013.
 During the release of the film, another co-star Roopashri was critical of the team for featuring Surabhi heavily in the promotions ahead of her.

 In 2017, her long delayed Tamil film, Aayirathil Iruvar (2017) by Saran was released after being in production for three years.
 Featuring her opposite Vinay, the actress was named Swasthika by the director, for this film.

 After a short break of three years taken to complete her graduate degree, she returned to acting with the Kannada film, 2nd Half.
 When the film hit theatres, her role in it was widely appreciated by critics and audience alike.
 The New Indian Express, in its review, wrote "Surabhi Santhosh is the soul of the film with the revolving mostly around her.
 Even though she doesn't have much screen space, 2nd Half doesn't make for a complete picture without her".
 Sandalwood Cinema mentioned "Surabhi Santhosh is also a terrific performer you cannot miss" while CiniBuzz appreciated her choice of comeback film, stating that, "Surabhi in her come back to Kannada cinema after four years has picked a good role.
 She is a treat to watch on screen".

 Surabhi has marked her debut in Malayalam with the 2018 film Kuttanadan Marpappa in which Kunchacko Boban plays the lead.
 Her next release in Malayalam, director Sugeeth's fantasy-horror film Kinavalli was well received and opened to positive reviews.
-Her character in the film was appreciated with Deccan Chronicle and The Times of India stating that she, along with the other actors in the film, "delivered a commendable performance" and "performed well" respectively, while K.R.
-Rajeesh from Nowrunning.com wrote "Surabhi is the pick of the debutants and her notable performance keeps the grace intact while considering the fantasy theme."
+Her character in the film was appreciated with Deccan Chronicle and The Times of India stating that she, along with the other actors in the film, "delivered a commendable performance" and "performed well" respectively.

 Her first release in 2019 was the Malayalam film An International Local Story directed by the established actor/comedian Harisree Ashokan.
 She was later seen in My Great Grandfather with actor Jayaram.
 She essayed a cameo role in Margamkali directed by Sreejith Vijayan with whom she had earlier worked in Kuttanadan Marpappa and in Kalidas Jayaram-starrer Happy Sardar.